core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 This document introduces the following two main deviations from the original OSCORE specification {{RFC8613}}.

-* An "OSCORE endpoint", as a producer/consumer of an OSCORE option, can be not only an application endpoint (i.e., an origin client or server) but also an intermediary such as a proxy.
+* An "OSCORE endpoint", as a producer/consumer of an OSCORE Option, can be not only an application endpoint (i.e., an origin client or server) but also an intermediary such as a proxy.

-  Hence, OSCORE can be used between an origin client/server and a proxy as well as between two proxies in an intermediary chain.
+  Hence, OSCORE can be used between an origin client/server and a proxy, as well as between two proxies in an intermediary chain.

 * A CoAP message can be secured by multiple OSCORE protections applied in sequence.
 In such a case, the final result is a message with nested OSCORE protections.
-Hence, following a decryption, the resulting message might legitimately include an OSCORE option and thus have in turn to be decrypted.
+Hence, following a decryption, the resulting message might legitimately include an OSCORE Option and thus have in turn to be decrypted.

   The most common case is expected to consider a message protected with up to two OSCORE layers, i.e.: i) an inner layer, protecting the message end-to-end between the origin client and the origin server acting as application endpoints; and ii) an outer layer, protecting the message between a certain OSCORE endpoint and the other OSCORE endpoint adjacent in the intermediary chain.